 Option A, what I could have said but should not and did not: “Now, I know you can’t read Greek, but the word in the original is kophinos.
 And kophinos means a bag or sack of maybe 10 gallons [40 liters] or more.
 So the apostles came back, and they had twelve of these kophinoi.
 I should point out that in the feeding of the 4000, Mark and Matthew use the word spuris, which was probably a basket of a different material.”

-Option B, what I used in a country church, where references to Greek would be worse than useless: “So, Jesus sent his apostles out with baskets to collect the pieces that were left over.
+Option B, what I in fact said, in a country church in Costa Rica, where references to Greek would be worse than useless: “So, Jesus sent his apostles out with baskets to collect the pieces that were left over.
 Now, I’ve heard this story many times before, and I always thought of these baskets as small and flat…well, like this one here.”
 [I pointed to one that they used to collect the offering].
 “It wouldn’t hold very much.
 But in fact these were the jumbo-sized baskets, I mean big sacks like this one.”
 [I pulled out a large bag of the sort we use to store frijoles or coffee beans].
 “So when the apostles collected the leftovers, they had to haul these big heavy baskets back to Jesus.”
 [I mimed dragging a heavy bag].
 “Do you see how this glorifies Jesus?
 Such a tiny amount of food goes out, and these big baskets come back.”

 By the way, neither did I mention that in 6:12, “when they were satisfied,” John used the verb empimplemi/ἐμπίμπλημι , which means “to fill [to satiety].”
 I just said: “And the Bible says they were full.
 You know what I mean by ‘full’?
 When you eat and eat and you say, Man, I’ve got to loosen my belt! [laughter].
 That’s what the Bible tells us happened!”